The Best Resorts in the Midwest for Spring Skiing

 Lutsen Mountains, Minnesota

-March and April are arguably two of the best months at Lutsen Mountains for skiing and snowboarding.
+March and April are arguably two of the best months for skiing and snowboarding at Lutsen Mountain.
 The softer snow is more forgiving for beginners, while pit stops on the mountain turn into mini beach days with lots of sun to soak up.
-The final weekend on Lutsen’s four mountains is known as the Mountain Meltdown, featuring live music on an outdoor stage from numerous bands, along with a beer garden and BBQ.
+Plus, the spring is full of opportunities to hear live music from numerous bands across the resort.
+Check out the full event calendar here.
+Lutsen generally remains open into late April.

 Lutsen Mountain, MN skiers on a groomer.